anbox-cloud/discourse-docs/howto/container/backup-and-restore.md

 Backup and restoration of application data can be achieved easily with the `aam`  (Anbox Application Manager) utility helper installed in the image.
-The `aam` can bundle any necessary application data together into a tarball file or uncompress the tarball file to a particular application folder according to the specified package name.
+The `aam` can bundle any necessary application data together into a tarball file or extract the tarball file to a particular application folder according to the specified package name.

 ## Back up application data